ImageMagick/Usage-Markdown/basics/index.md

 ### identify -- Print the details of images, that IM sees

 The "identify" command is designed to return information about an images in a simple and useful way.
-By default it outputs a simple compact summery, detailing the images name, file format, image size, virtual canvas size and offset, color depth, internal format type, and if known the original size of the image on disk in human terms.
+By default it outputs a simple compact summary, detailing the images name, file format, image size, virtual canvas size and offset, color depth, internal format type, and if known the original size of the image on disk in human terms.
 For example...

 ~~~